Your pet wants you to read our newsletter. (Then give them a treat.)

 If those are your dog’s favorite words, this article is for you.
-If you’ve never said those words to your dog but want to start, this article is also for you.
+If you’re about to become a dog parent for the first time and are about to start saying that phrase a lot, this article is also for you.
 The park can be a fun way for your pup to socialize and get some exercise — as long as you follow some basic dog park rules.
-We asked Robert Haussmann, certified dog trainer and co-founder of Dogboy NYC, for tips on how you and your pup can be the cool kids at the park and not that dog and that human.
+We asked Robert Haussmann, certified dog trainer and co-founder ofDogboy NYCopens in a new tab, for tips on how you and your pup can be the cool kids at the park and not that dog and that human.

-Know your dog
+Know your dog.

 Does your dog like to chase but not wrestle?
 Wrestle but not chase?
 Casually sniff things while never getting too close to another living thing?
 Understanding your dog’s likes and dislikes will help you determine if the dog park is something they are likely to enjoy, plus make it easier to assess if your dog is having a good time once they’re there.

-Understand dog body language
+Understand dog body language.

-Have a grip on basic obedience
+Have a grip on basic obedience.

-The dog park is not the place to learn dog obedience.
+The dog park is not the place to learn dog obedienceopens in a new tab.
 They should already reliably come when called and respond to commands like “drop it.”
-Says Haussmann, “If your dog doesn’t come unless you pull a piece of bacon out of your pocket that sends all the other dogs into a frenzy, that could be challenging for everyone involved.”
+Says Haussmann: “If your dog doesn’t come unless you pull a piece of baconopens in a new tab out of your pocket that sends all the other dogs into a frenzy, that could be challenging for everyone involved.”

-Ease into socialization
+Ease into socialization.

 Your dog’s first experience with other dogs shouldn’t be at a crowded dog park.
 It’s best to ease them into social situations — especially when they’re puppies.
 Haussmann recommends one-on-one playdates and puppy socialization classesopens in a new tab so puppies can learn how to interact before taking them to a park with adult dogs.

 Feeling good about all of the above?
-Before hitting up the park, read on for some dog park dos and don’ts after the jump...
+Before hitting up the park, read on for some dog park dos and don’ts.

 Dog Park Dos

-1. Do time your visits
+1. Do time your visits.

 If your dog is new to the dog park or tends to get overwhelmed, 10 a.m. on Saturday when the park is packed probably isn’t the best time to go.
 Opt for off-peak times when the vibe is likely to be more low-key.

-2. Do burn some energy before you arrive
+2. Do burn some energy before you arrive.

-3. Do keep a close eye on your dog
+3. Do keep a close eye on your dog.

-4. Do check in with other pet parents
+4. Do check in with other pet parents.

-If you’re not sure if your dog’s style of play is working for another dog, ask the owner.
+If you’re not sure if your dog’s style of play is working for another dog, ask the pet parent.
 If they feel uncomfortable, consider removing your dog so the other pup gets a break.
-Says Haussman, “Dog parks are a community.
-We all need to work together to keep everyone happy and healthy.”
+“Dog parks are a community,” Haussman says.
+“We all need to work together to keep everyone happy and healthy.”

-5. Do act as a social coordinator
+5. Do act as a social coordinator.

-6. Do clean up after your dog
+6. Do clean up after your dog.

 Picking up poop sucks.
 Being judged for not picking up poop sucks more.
 Some parks will have poop bag dispensers on site but be sure you bring your own too, just in case.

-7. Do bring water
+7. Do bring water.